Weekly Research Seminar

 The CGIBD Research Day is held each year in conjunction with the visit of our External Advisory Board.
 Members of the External Advisory Board lead a breakfast discussion about academic skills including time management, work-life balance, promotion, publication and funding for junior faculty and fellows.
-A poster session provides an opportunity for students, postdocs and fellows to present their research.
-A prize is given to the best poster.
-A key note address provides a state-of-the-science presentation by a noted expert.
+Research Day also includes brief presentations by pilot-feasibility applicants.Photo Gallery

 Research Competition for Undergraduate, Graduate, and Postdoctoral Fellows

-Each fall the Center conducts a research competition.
-Two senior scientists judge the competition – one from a basic science department and one from a clinical department.
+Each academic year the Center conducts a research competition.
+Two senior scientists judge the competition.
+Judges include basic and clinical scientists.
 Any undergraduate, graduate or postdoctoral fellow working in the lab of a CGIBD member is eligible to participate.
-The winner is awarded a travel scholarship to attend a national meeting.
-The other participants are given a book allowance.
-Participants may submit their abstracts here.
+The winner is awarded a $1,000 for educational/scientific supplies or to support publication costs.
+Runner-up presenters receive a $100 gift card.